WGUNDERWOOD/wgunderwood.github.io/_posts/2022-07-12-local-polynomial-regression-3.markdown

 A popular method to fix the issue of boundary bias is to use a *local linear smoother*.
-Recall that the Nadaraya--Watson estimator is a local average, with locality measured by the kernel function.
+Recall that the Nadaraya--Watson estimator is a local average, with locality measured by the kernel function:

 $$
 \widehat \mu(x) =